AN INVITATION TO GENEROUS GIVING

 Unmatchable, immeasurable, outrageous giving!

 Jesus gave it all.
-That’s why it matters.
-And that’s why we’re asking you to link arms and hands and hearts with Chronic Joy.
+That’s why generosity matters.
+That’s why we’re asking you to link arms and hands and hearts with Chronic Joy.

 2 Corinthians 8:2 says, “… they gave as much as they were able, and even beyond their ability.“